 6.2 Learning venues, distant and close

 Learning venues have come into focus as a dimension of education processes during the last years.
 Political education has numerous and very divers venues.
 In the following we will draw the line between 'distant' and 'close'.
-In distant learning venues the distance from the living environment offers in particular new realms of experience and learning for adolescents.
+In distant learning venues, the distance from the living environment offers in particular new realms of experience and learning for adolescents.
 Close learning venues offer good links with their familiarity and simplify the transfer of the new knowledge to the familiar environment.

 6.2.1 Distant: educational institutions, memorials, journeys, excursions

 “Distant“ and unknown learning venues simplify by their distance from everyday life access to new topics and contents, to the extension of present attitudes and to the reduction of prejudices.
 Esthetical experiences as well as group dynamic processes outside the adolescents´ environment can contribute to it.
 Educational institutions can turn into places of exceptional and sensual experience by spatial charm, joint meals and playful adventures.
 At places with a direct connection to the topic – i.e. memorials and museums – access basically is via the emotions of the participants.
 Therefore, this type of arrangement proves successful.
-During educational journeys and excursions participants profit furthermore by their 'dynamic' character: being on the way and having to adapt continually to new situations stimulates learning processes as one is lead out of current patterns of behaviour and thought.
+During educational journeys and excursions participants profit furthermore by their 'dynamic' character: being on the way and having to adapt continually to new situations stimulates learning processes as one is lead out of current patterns of behavior and thought.

 The empirical material proves that in the experience of the interviewees with seminars of political education this effect of distant learning venues plays an important role.
 Statements on educational institutions, memorials, excursions and journeys are to be found in many of the interviews.
-Mona emphasises that the educational institution was something special, thus making everybody present feel to be part of something special (Lines 154-155).
+Mona emphasizes that the educational institution was something special, thus making everybody present feel to be part of something special (Lines 154-155).

 Members of a project group of adolescent migrants, who were interviewed during a group discussion, visit a concentration camp in Eastern Europe in analysis of the Holocaust.
 They describe this visit as an impressive and formative experience.
 The group goes on further journeys to other memorials and on an educational journey to the Middle East.
 The participants describe these excursions and journeys due to their high information content as highlights (Line 271).
 Particularly in this country (in the Middle East) we met with a group of adolescents, there was communication and … this exchange of information... is something really great (Lines 281-284).